-BOUNCE\FILE New in version 1.3.
+BOUNCE FILE

 The path of the explicit module file containing custom bounce window mappings.
-This file is expected to define a bounce() function that takes a NetDevice object as an argument and returns a BounceWindow object.
+This file is expected to define a bounce () function that takes a NetDevice object as an argument and returns a BounceWindow object.

 You may override the default location of the module containing the bounce() function by setting the BOUNCE\FILE environment variable to the path of the file.